lantzenlowe/ITCS-3134-Assignment3-A/README.md

 Completed during the first half of the Summer 2020 semester.

-Parse RGB image txt file
+Parses RGB image txt file and performs a simple calculation to create a grayscale version of the input image.